 What is Loan to Value?

 The amount a lender will offer as a percentage of the market value of assets.
-An asset valued at $100,000 with a 60% loan to value may result in a loan offer of up to $60,000.
+Collateral valued at $100,000 with a 60% loan to value may result in an offer of up to $60,000.

 How can loan to value help me?

-It helps borrowers decide whether to apply for a secured or unsecured loan.
-It also helps them decide what types and how much collateral to offer to the lender.
-The biggest benefit is that is brings larger loan offers.
+It helps borrowers decide whether to apply for secured or unsecured financing.
+It also helps them understand what types of collateral give the lender.
+The biggest benefit is that is brings larger approvals.

-What can I do to get a higher loan to value offer?
+What can I do to get a higher offer?

 Call the lender and ask what types of collateral they will accept and what percentage they will loan against it.
-Real Estate will bring the highest loan offers and should be provided to get higher offers.
+Real Estate will bring the highest amounts.

-Why is the lender offering a low amount compared to the value of my asset?
+Why is the lender approving such a low amount compared to the value of my asset?